MadaZZ/JS-Concepts/5 Object Oriented Programming/OOP_readme.md

+# Oect Oriented Programming
-Object-oriented programming, a set of techniques that use objects (and related concepts) as the central idea of program organization.
+Object oriented programming,set of techniques that use objects (and related concepts) as the central idea of program organization.
+***
+## Important Concepts

 ### **Encapsulation**

 The core idea in object-oriented programming is to divide programs into smaller pieces and make each piece responsible for managing its own state.
 This way, some knowledge about the way a piece of the program works can be kept local to that piece.
 Someone working on the rest of the program does not have to remember or even be aware of that knowledge.
 Whenever these local details change, only the code directly around it needs to be updated.
 Different pieces of such a program interact with each other through interfaces, limited sets of functions or bindings that provide useful functionality at a more abstract level, hiding their precise implementation.
 Such program pieces are modelled using objects.
 Their interface consists of a specific set of methods and properties.
 Properties that are part of the interface are called public.
 The others, which outside code should not and cannot touch, are called private.
 Even though the language doesn&#39;t have this distinction built in, JavaScript programmers are successfully using this idea.
 Typically, the available interface is described in documentation or comments.
 It is also common to put an underscore (\_) character at the start of property names to indicate that those properties are private.
 The idea of separating interface from implementation is called encapsulation.

-***

 ### **Methods**